 Strawman Has a Point: Johnston spent quite a few strips setting up Therese's unreasonable jealousy and shrewishness.
 Then spent five times as many strips unintentionally proving every one of Therese's rationales as spot-on.

 Thérèse and Anthony again, though it goes both ways a little.
 Thérèse is portrayed as horrendous for not staying home with her daughter, but going back to work after maternity leave, which is is what Anthony agreed to, not to mention she is making more money than he is, and would be the better provider in a one-income family.
 Even worse, Thérèse is rightly portrayed as wrong for cheating on Anthony, but Anthony cheated too, if not outright physically.
 He specifically asked Elizabeth to "wait for him" (right after the Attempted Rape, no less - classy), which is not that much different.
+Thérèse was also portrayed as being unreasonably paranoid and suspicious of his constant contact and pining for Elizabeth, when his behavior towards Liz as his marriage fell apart proves that he really did love Liz more (and seriously calls into question why in the world Anthony got married to her.)
 He then sits around waiting for Thérèse to cheat on him so he looks like the good one, instead of being an adult and admitting to her that their marriage isn't working.
 Though this last is Truth in Television - it's a massive step that most people would be reluctant to take.

 Also, while John is supposed to an idiotic, conflict-causing MAN, several times he actually comes off as far more rational than Elly.
 For instance, his attempts to ensure he has life insurance so his family will be taken care of if anything unexpected happens to him is hampered by Elly trying to derail the discussion by sobbing melodramatically and wildly accusing him of trying to scare her.